 The Science Futures Centre, now named in honour of Principal Mrs Christine Briggs (1995-2007), was opened and provided modern science laboratories, english and maths classrooms.

-Principal Mrs Catherine Misson (2008-Present) oversaw the Merton Hall classrooms extensively renovated with up to date technology access in all classrooms.
+Principal Mrs Catherine Misson (2008-2018) oversaw the Merton Hall classrooms extensively renovated with up to date technology access in all classrooms.

 Wildfell opened.
 Years 5 and 6 were brought from Morris Hall to the new building, which was designed to enhance the new and carefully planned curriculum design.